 - Vomiting and Nausea: Ironically, a person who stops drinking alcohol might feel sick once they stop drinking.
 This is why it’s important to have medical supervision during detox, both to treat the nausea and to make sure the patient is hydrated.
 It is also a good idea to begin detox with only mild, bland foods to lower the chance of vomiting.

 - Transient Illusions and Hallucinations: While less common, some people may have visual or auditory hallucinations.
 These can be frightening or concerning, but most people are able to tell that they are not real and wait until they vanish (usually a few minutes, at most).
 This stems from the brain being unsure of how to send information without alcohol in its system.

 - Generalized Anxiety: Without the use of alcohol, most people with withdrawals find themselves unable to calm down.
 This can be caused by co-occurring substance use disorder, where a person has a mental illness and treats it with drugs or alcohol.
 Without alcohol, anxiety (a common mental health symptom) can return.

 - Insomnia: For those starting to recover from alcohol addiction, sleeping may be difficult.
 Because of the symptoms above, many find it hard to fall or stay asleep.

 These are the standard, mild alcohol withdrawal symptoms.
-While some of them can be concerning in the moment, they are not as severe as withdrawals for many other substances.
+While some of them can be concerning in the moment, they are not generally considered dangerous.
 Of course, none of them are fun to deal with alone, either.
 For this reason, people who are concerned about symptoms should find treatment centers to help them manage withdrawal symptoms.